 But we're not here because we want to be salaried employees, are we?
 We're here because we want to break out into the wild world of freelancing and entrepreneurship.
 It's exciting, sure, but it's also a little more complicated when it comes to taxes.

-When you take on an assignment as an independent contractor that pays $600 or more, you'll need to fill out a 1099.
+When you take on an assignment as an independent consultant or freelance contractor that pays $600 or more, you'll need to fill out a 1099.
 Before 2021, most freelancers filled out a 1099-MISC.
 The 1099-NEC now is used for non-employee compensation.

 First of all, remember: when you work for yourself, you're a business.
 You may be a company of one, but you're a company nonetheless.
 And as a solo operation, you act as both the employer and the employee.
 That means there's only one person around to withhold the money for all those various government taxes and contributions: you.
 And you need to make sure you pay those taxes on time.

 Speaking of payments, there are two things to keep in mind when you make the move to 1099.
 First: in addition to personal income tax, you're required to calculate self-employment tax and pay your duty.
 Second: you'll most likely need to start making quarterly estimated payments.

 Before your head starts spinning, let's stop and break these all down.